 But what does it look like when sales and marketing DO work together effectively?

-When your sales and marketing teams work together effectively, you can expect better communication, fewer misunderstandings, and less tension
+When your sales and marketing teams work together effectively, you can expect better communication, fewer misunderstandings, and less tension.
+Both teams will enjoy coming to work and working together.
+An enjoyable workplace increases productivity and collaboration.

 More Effective Strategies